Meet The Team

 Female Swimming Teachers

 Hi I’m Becky, I’ve been a swimming teacher for 5 years and over that time I have taught swimmers of all ages and abilities.
 I love working in the dynamic and challenging environment a swimming pool creates and am always thinking of new ways to get the best out of my swimmers.
+I have in depth experience working with younger, nervous swimmers.
+I specialise in building up confidence and am not afraid to make myself look like a fool for their enjoyment.

 I have always been in love with the water.
 Being in or around a body of water, even at a young age, has brought me so many brilliant memories that I still cherish today.
 I have swum through the ASA levels and upon completing them I was faced with so many options of where I wanted to go and what I pursue next...